-- any film that has a science fiction or science underpinning
+- Any film that has a science fiction or science underpinning.
+Our definition is broad.

-- it has been made in the last 18 months. (older films can request consideration)
+- Film has been made in the last 18 months (older films can request consideration)

 - When films are scheduled is Boston SciFi’s sole decision

-- Changes to any schedule may occur at any time.
+- Changes to a schedule may occur at any time.
+Life can be unpredictable.